 Each of these blocks is “hashed,” meaning that it’s scrambled and condensed into a compact and seemingly random string of numbers.
 And this string of numbers is then included in the next block.
 This next block is in turn hashed as well, and this hash is included in the block after that.
 This links all blocks together, creating a chain.

 All of these blocks are shared over a network of computers, which all verify the integrity of a new block and its contents, and reconstruct the blockchain from it.
 Since all of these computers apply the exact same protocol rules, they all reconstruct the exact same blockchain.
-As such, the entire Bitcoin network reaches consensus over the state of the blockchain, a state which is updated about once every ten minutes as a new block is found.
+As such, the entire Bitcoin network reaches consensus over the state of the blockchain, a state which is updated about once every 10 minutes as a new block is found.

 Crucially, this consensus is reached without the need for a central intermediary.
 Bitcoin’s decentralized nature — in which tens of thousands of peers reconstruct the blockchain themselves — helps make the blockchain relatively censorship-resistant.

 In Bitcoin, changing what older blocks look like, by removing transactions, for example, is impossible.
 Due to specific mathematical requirements, the changed blocks would be entirely rejected by the system.
 The only way to rewrite history, therefore, is to create a whole new chain of blocks.
-And that is where Bitcoin really outshines all competing blockchains.

 In many blockchains, it isn’t actually that hard to create whole new blocks and potentially rewrite history.
 But in Bitcoin, due to a requirement called “proof of work” and the fact that bitcoin is the most valuable of all cryptocurrencies, creating new blocks is very computationally expensive.
 It requires dedicated hardware, a certain expertise and, most of all, lots and lots of energy.